DUI Help

 You may also be required to participate in the Ignition Interlock Program.

-Mississippi Ignition Interlock Law:
+Mississippi Ignition Interlock Law

 In Mississippi, first time DUI offenders may be court ordered to install an ignition interlock device in any vehicle that they drive.
 This requirement lasts for at least 30 days.
 Not all first time offenders are required to participate in this program.
 It is up to the judge.

-Implied Consent Law:
+Mississippi Implied Consent Law

 Mississippi has an Implied Consent Law.
 This means that just by driving in Mississippi, you agree to submit to a chemical alcohol test if you are asked to do so.
 Refusing to submit to a breathalyzer is a criminal offense.

-Mississippi SR22 Insurance:
+Mississippi SR22 Insurance

 If you are convicted of a DUI in Mississippi, you will need to purchase SR22 insurance.
 SR22 insurance is a high risk auto insurance policy that proves to the State that you are fully insured.
 You will need to carry SR22 insurance for a period of 3 years.
 If your SR22 insurance policy lapses, your insurance company will notify the DPS, and your driver's license will be suspended again.

-Other Mississippi DUI Resources
+Additional Mississippi DUI Resources